holepunchto/pear-docs/reference/pear/configuration.md

 ### `pear.userAgent <string>` (default: `Pear ${Pear.#state.id}`)

 User Agent to use when Pear makes web requests.
+Pear will use the default `userAgent` when making requests to the Sidecar.

 Desktop Applications only.

 ### `pear.stage <Object>`